miguelfsosa/demographic_analysis/README.md

-# demographic_analysis
+## **Demographic Analysis**

+In this project you will find an analysis of data from a public dataset.
+I tried to answer some questions that occurred to me in order to use different pandas methods.

-Using a public dataset, I tried to answer some demographic questions using Pandas.
+In this project you will find an analysis of data from a public dataset.
+I tried to answer some questions that occurred to me in order to use different pandas methods.

+**This is my first project on GitHub.
+For sure, the next ones will be better.** :tw-1f680: